-Egypt's President Mohammed Mursi has made Hisham Qandil, a former minister of water resources, the country's youngest prime minister since Gamal Abdul Nasser in 1954.
+Egypt's President Mohammed Morsi has made Hisham Qandil, a former minister of water resources, the country's youngest prime minister since Gamal Abdul Nasser in 1954.

-Mr Qandil has until now had a low profile in Egypt and is not from the Muslim Brotherhood, to which President Mursi belongs.
+Mr Qandil has until now had a low profile in Egypt and is not from the Muslim Brotherhood, to which President Morsi belongs.

 Details about Mr Qandil's early life are scarce, but he was born in 1962 and graduated with a bachelor's degree in engineering from the University of Cairo in 1984.

 He then went on to earn a master's degree in irrigation and drainage engineering from Utah State University in 1988 and a PhD from North Carolina State University in 1993.